Wuppertal: Railways

 Wuppertal is well connected to the rail network.
 The town lies on the Cologne–Hagen and the Düsseldorf–Hagen railway lines, and is a stop for long-distance traffic.
 The central station is located in the district of Elberfeld.
 Regionalbahn trains and some Regional-Express trains also stop at Oberbarmen, Barmen, Ronsdorf and Vohwinkel.
 There are also S-Bahn stations in Langerfeld, Unterbarmen, Steinbeck, Zoologischer Garten and Sonnborn.

 The rail services that operate on the mainline through the valley are the RE 4 (Wupper-Express), RE 7 (Rhein-Münsterland-Express), RE 13 (Maas-Wupper-Express), RB 48 (Rhein-Wupper Bahn) and four Rhine-Ruhr S-Bahn services: the S 7, S 8, S 9 and S 68 (peak hours only).
 Every 30 minutes, it is served by a long-distance (Intercity-Express, InterCity, EuroCity) service in each direction.

 With the exception of the line from Wuppertal to Solingen (operated as the S 7) and the Prince William Railway to Essen (now S-Bahn line S 9), all of the branch lines connecting to main line in the city of Wuppertal are now closed.
 This includes, among others, the Düsseldorf-Derendorf–Dortmund Süd railway (the Wuppertaler Nordbahn), the Burgholz Railway, the Wuppertal-Wichlinghausen–Hattingen railway, the Wupper Valley Railway and the Corkscrew Railway.
 Thus, there were once 31 stations in the Wuppertal area, including nine stations on the mainline.
 Nowadays only ten are serviced any more.

 Wuppertal Hauptbahnhof is the location of the lost luggage services for Deutsche Bahn.

 The Wuppertal Suspension Railway, a suspended monorail, serves the city and its surroundings.
-It has operated since 1901, with new cars added beginning in December 2016.
+It has operated since 1901.
 In 1950, a young elephant named Tuffi was put aboard the Wuppertal Schwebebahn (monorail), as a promotion for the Althoff Circus.
 The swinging tram upset the elephant, and she trumpeted, charged, and plummeted 40 ft into the river below.
 Tuffi suffered minor injuries; she lived until 1989.
 In 1999, the Schwebebahn had its thus far only fatal accident.
+New cars were added beginning in December 2016.

 Between 1873 and 1987, Wuppertal was served by its own tram network.

+Air

+The city is served by Düsseldorf Airport, located 40 km which is half an hour drive north west of Wuppertal.